g-schlake/Clustering-Set-HPO/readme.md

 > Anyonymous Authors
 >
-> "Search Spaces for Hyperparameter Optimization of Interesting Clustering Sets"
+> "Multi Algorithm Selection for Hyperparameter Optimization of Interesting Clustering Sets"
 >
-> hopefully AutoML 2025
+> AutoML 2025 (in Review)

 If you use this repo for your work, please cite the aforementioned paper.